krisarmstrong/seed/docs/internal/VERIFICATION.md

 # Artifact Verification Guide

-LuminetIQ releases include Software Bills of Materials (SBOMs) and cryptographic signatures for all binary artifacts to ensure supply chain security and integrity verification.
+The Seed releases include Software Bills of Materials (SBOMs) and cryptographic signatures for all binary artifacts to ensure supply chain security and integrity verification.

 ## What's Included